likhitha9reddy/learning-shell-scripts/README.md

 `mkdir bin`

-Then we will create the file called, <file-name>, where our BASH code will reside.
-Replace <file-name> with your actual file name.
+Then we will create the file called, 'file-name', where our BASH code will reside.
+Replace 'file-name' with your actual file name.

 `vim ~/bin/file-name`